Skip to main content

 Healthcare Leadership

+Leadership skills are also paramount.
 As leaders, healthcare managers:

-• Lead with care: They recognize a team’s needs and behaviors and help teams mutually support each other.
+• Lead with care.
+They recognize a team’s needs and behaviors and help teams mutually support each other.

-• Engage teams: They trust in the team and support collaborative participation.
+• Engage teams.
+They trust in the team and support collaborative participation.

-• Evaluate information: They source information from experts and synthesize results to develop new plans.
+• Evaluate information.
+They source information from experts and synthesize results to develop new plans.

-• Inspire a shared purpose: They embody the values they want to see in their staff, and realign teams with their values as needed.
+• Inspire a shared purpose.
+They embody the values they want to see in their staff and realign teams with their values as needed.

-• Connect services: They understand an organization’s internal politics and adopt outside approaches that can address challenges and overcome roadblocks.
+• Connect services.
+They understand an organization’s internal politics and adopt outside approaches that can address challenges and overcome roadblocks.

-• Develop capabilities: They provide opportunities for individuals and teams to develop, enabling improved long-term capabilities.
+• Develop capabilities.
+They provide opportunities for individuals and teams to develop, enabling improved long-term capabilities.

 How to Become a Healthcare Manager

-Education for Prospective Healthcare Managers
+Education for Prospective Managers

+In general, professionals in healthcare management may have undergraduate or graduate degrees.
 Undergraduate healthcare management degrees focus primarily on entry-level management and strategic communication.
-Common undergraduate degrees of healthcare managers are in:
+Common undergraduate degrees include the following:

 • Business